AT YOUR HOME:

 IN PUBLIC:

-• ICE can enter public spaces without any type of warrant.
+• Agents can enter public spaces without any type of warrant.

-• Public spaces include an office lobby, a supermarket, retail store or dining area of a restaurant.
+• Public spaces include an office lobby, a supermarket, a retail store, or a dining area of a restaurant.

 • If approached, do not panic.
 Stay calm and avoid running or making sudden movements.